sharan7898/NLP/README.md

 1.**Step1:****Sentence Segmentation**

-Sentence Segment is the first step for building the NLP pipeline.
-It breaks the paragraph into separate sentences.The primary goal of sentence segmentation is to divide a paragraph or text document into discrete units of meaning, which are sentences.
-These sentences can then be analyzed, processed, and used as individual units for various NLP tasks such as sentiment analysis, machine translation, summarization, and more.
+* Sentence Segment is the first step for building the NLP pipeline.
+It breaks the paragraph into separate sentences.

+* The primary goal of sentence segmentation is to divide a paragraph or text document into discrete units of meaning, which are sentences.

+* These sentences can then be analyzed, processed, and used as individual units for various NLP tasks such as sentiment analysis, machine translation, summarization, and more.

 **Example:**